 Excerpt from a past edition of OhioTraveler

-Cambridge, Ohio is filled with little towns known to be the capitals of this and that.
-Bucyrus is the bratwurst capital, in Zanesville its pottery and in Cambridge – elegant glass.
+Cambridge, Ohio, is filled with little towns known to be the capital of this and that.
+Bucyrus is the bratwurst capital; in Zanesville, its pottery and in Cambridge – elegant glass.

-Over the years, sub-cultures and traditions are built along with whatever the factories are spitting out.
+Over the years, sub-cultures and traditions have been built along with whatever the factories are spitting out.
 So it’s no wonder Cambridge has a heart of glass.

 We’re not talking Wal-Mart glass.
 We’re talking three-inch collectibles that fetch up to a thousand dollars on eBay.
-But to revel at the craftsmanship of a wide variety of signature period pieces, you’d have to visit one of the Cambridge glass museums.
-Some may argue these glass museums are art museums or historic museums but the truth is they’re all three.
+But to revel in the craftsmanship of a wide variety of signature period pieces, you’d have to visit one of the Cambridge glass museums.
+Some may argue these glass museums are art museums or historical museums, but the truth is they’re all three.

 Original glass is still produced in Cambridge.
 You can witness it up close and personal.
 And what a treat it is to see molten globs of liquid glass hammered and shaped into delightful pieces that will be displayed with pride by its eventual owner.